Goal

 This block will now receive the final product page from either of the two branches.

-• Select the final Extract Data block.
+- Select the final

-• Attributes: Define a single, unified schema that works for both McDonald’s and Wendy’s product pages.
+A single item. - Attributes: Define a single, unified schema that works for both McDonald’s and Wendy’s product pages.

-item_name<the name of the menu item>
+NAME DESCRIPTION item_name<the name of the menu item>sugar_grams<the sugar content in grams (g)>

 7. Run and Check Results

-• Run the workflow.
+- Run the workflow.
 The agent will process each row from your dataset.
 It will intelligently choose the correct path based on which blocks can execute.

-• The final output will be a single, clean list of menu item names and their sugar content, collected from both websites.
+- The final output will be a single, clean list of menu item names and their sugar content, collected from both websites.